pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 Here is what we did:

-1. Reuse what’s already in the TiDB test code.
+1. Reuse what's already in the TiDB test code.
 We looked through the test code in TiDB and [found the following](https://github.com/pingcap/tidb/search?q=MustQuery%28%22select+count%28*%29&unscoped_q=MustQuery%28%22select+count%28*%29):

     ```go
     result = tk.MustQuery("select count(*) from t group by d order by c")